Lemmanaid: Neuro-Symbolic Lemma Conjecturing: The Approach

 \begin{lemma} octo\_product\_noncommutative: \\ \(\neg(\forall x\; y :: octo. (x * y = y * x))\) \end{lemma} \begin{lemma} octo\_distrib\_left: \\ \(a * (b + c) = a * b + a * c\; \texttt{for}\; a\; b\; c ::octo\) \end{lemma} \begin{lemma} octo\_assoc\_plus: \\ \(a + (b + c) = (a + b) + c\; \texttt{for}\; a\; b\; c ::octo\) \end{lemma} If we abstract away the function symbols operating on octonions, and rename the variables according to our template abstraction method, we obtain the three templates: \begin{small}

 \end{small} Note how the function symbols $*$ and $+$ operating on octonions have been replaced by the holes $?H_1$ and $?H_2$, and the variables $a,b,c,x,y$ standardized to $y_0,y_1,x_1,x_2,x_3$.
 Note that logical symbols, such as negation $\neg$, universal quantifier $\forall$ and equals sign $=$ remain in the template structure.
 Technically, templates are implemented as instances of Isabelle/HOL's term datatype\footnote{See section 2.2 of the Isabelle/Isar Implementation Manual \url{https://isabelle.in.tum.de/dist/Isabelle2025/doc/implementation.pdf}}.

 Our template language represents analogous lemma statements, that have been abstracted and normalized in the following way: \emph{Function symbols} are replaced with a hole, represented as $?H_k$ where $k$ is a positive integer label.
 Note that the type of the hole is also an abstraction of the type of the original symbol, with concrete types replaced by type variables.
 In our examples, the holes in the templates above have types that match any function with two arguments.
 Each occurrence of a particular function symbol is replaced by the same hole label, even in the case of polymorphic functions where different occurrences of the symbol may have different types. \emph{Variables} are renamed to $x_k$ (or $y_k$ in the case of bound variables), where $k$ is a non-negative integer label, and their types set to match those of the corresponding holes.
-As mentioned, a small set of generic logic symbols have been specified to remain in the template.
-This is to avoid over-generalization and allow templates to act as representatives for meaningful families of analogous lemmas.
-See Appendix \ref{app:templates} for details about these symbols.

 \paragraph{Template Instantiation} We can \emph{instantiate} or \emph{fill} the holes in a template by any operator with a matching type.
 For instance, template \ref{eq:template1} can be instantiated using \emph{any} binary operator, such as subtraction on real numbers or concatenation on lists, to obtain a new conjecture.
 If the operator indeed is non-commutative, we obtain a correct lemma analogous to the lemma \textit{octo\_product\_noncommutative}.
 In this way, templates are generalizations of lemma statements: each template matches many different lemmas that may apply in different theories.